joshbrew/HEG_ESP32_Delobotomizer/README.md

 Official repository for the HEGduino V2 Delobotomizer firmware, software, and designs.

 ### [Installable Web App](https://hegalomania.netlify.app)
 - Work in Progress, use via Chrome for Serial USB support.
+Use BLE mode if the USB device is not recognized in browser, this is a known issue.
+If that fails use the web server with the device in WiFi mode.
-Find the install button via the settings button in the top right of the browser.
+- Find the install button via the settings button in the top right of the browser.
 ### [Getting Started (click me)](https://github.com/moothyknight/HEG_ESP32_Delobotomizer/blob/main/Guides/GettingStarted.md)
 ### [Updating Your Device](https://github.com/moothyknight/HEG_ESP32_Delobotomizer/blob/main/Guides/Updating.md)
 ### [Whitepaper](https://github.com/moothyknight/HEG_ESP32_Delobotomizer/blob/main/Guides/Open%20Source%20HEG_FNIRS%20Whitepaper.pdf)